6 Types of Greenwashing: How Companies Mislead the Public on Sustainability

 Staying Vigilant Against Greenwashing

-Greenwashing erodes trust and makes it difficult for consumers to distinguish between genuinely and those merely posturing.
+Greenwashing erodes trust and makes it difficult for consumers to distinguish between genuinely sustainable businesses and those merely posturing.
 These six types of greenwashing tactics reveal the various ways companies can mislead the public and deflect accountability.
-To avoid falling into the greenwashing trap, consumers must critically examine companies’ sustainability claims and look for in how businesses operate.
+To avoid falling into the greenwashing trap, consumers must critically examine companies’ sustainability claims and look for transparency in how businesses operate.
 Companies that are truly committed to sustainability will offer more than just marketing buzzwords—they will provide evidence of measurable, long-term environmental impact.